hypi-universe/docs/content/ui-create-table-vb.md

 ![CreateTable](/img/UI-CreateTable-VB-12.PNG)

-13. There are some in builts tables from Hypi called `Core Tables`.
+13. There are some in-built tables from Hypi called `Core Tables`.
 They are automatically added as a dependency in the schema.
 You can check these tables by clicking on Core Tables under `Dependencies`.

 ![CreateTable](/img/UI-CreateTable-VB-13.PNG)